craftercms/docs/source/system-administrators/studio/session-timeout-settings.rst

    You can also change the Studio session timeout from the |mainMenu| **Main Menu** in Studio under ``Global Config``

-Remember to keep the Studio session timeout from the ``studio-config-override.yaml`` file less than the Tomcat session-timeout (``TOMCAT/webapps/studio/WEB-INF/web.xml`` file).
+Remember to keep the Studio session timeout from the :ref:`studio-config-override.yaml <studio-configuration-files>` file less than the Tomcat session-timeout (``CRAFTER_HOME/bin/apache-tomcat/webapps/studio/WEB-INF/web.xml`` file).
 Also make sure to stop and **restart your Studio after making your changes**.